 The blockchain can be developed to include smart contracts, or computer protocols designed to enforce specific actions or requirements.
 For corporations that must adhere to a wide variety of rules, regulations, and ongoing tasks like dividend distributions, this is a dream come true; it means they can fully automate (and guarantee the automation of) things like quarterly dividend distributions, the return of capital waterfalls, or clawback provisions.

 Higher security for investors.

 Publicly traded stocks are already secure, but trading tokens on the blockchain raises the bar for security.
-Fraudulent transactions are practically impossible to issue, given the public and distributed nature of the ledger, and every transaction is thoroughly encrypted.
+Fraudulent transactions are practically impossible to issue since every transaction is thoroughly encrypted.

 Employee ownership possibilities.